 A team of scientists at Imperial College London announced in 2014 that they had modified Escherichia coli bacteria to produce renewable propane.
 However, the amounts were one thousand times less than what would be needed for commercial applications.
 Dr Patrik Jones, from the Department of Life Sciences suggested that a commercially viable biological pathway might be achieved in five to ten years.

 Biochemists from the University of Manchester published research in April 2015 describing improved synthetic pathways for the biosynthesis of propane gas.
 Their research utilized CoA intermediates that are derived from clostridial-like fermentative butanol pathways.
 This provided a significant improvement over the earlier results obtained via the FAS pathway at the Imperial College London in 2014.

 In October 2014, Neste announced their intention to produce biopropane at their renewable diesel plant in Rotterdam by the end of 2016.
 Propane gas would be separated from the NExBTL process sidestream waste gases.
 After several delays, biopropane production finally begin in March 2018.
 The biopropane produced by Neste is being distributed via SHV Energy in Europe.

 In 2019, the U.S. Department of Energy (DOE) Office of Scientific and Technical Information (OSTI) published an abstract entitled ‘Low cost modular plasma system for reforming of natural gas‘.
-It was reported that “a commercializable 1kW plasma system including reactors, a plasma pulse generator and a gas supply module” for the reforming of natural gas (NG) into higher hydrocarbons was developed by Rivis, Inc. in North Carolina under a DOE SBIR Phase II grant.
+It was reported that “a commercializable 1kW plasma system including reactors, a plasma pulse generator and a gas supply module” for the reforming of natural gas (NG) into higher hydrocarbons (primarily acetylene) was developed by Rivis, Inc. in North Carolina under a DOE SBIR Phase II grant.